Saint Dragon: Ports

-Storm were a software development team for The Sales Curve (Silkworm, The Ninja Warriors), who were affiliated with Accolade.
-The conversion project was managed by Dan Marchant, with programming by Andrew Taylor, music by Tony Williams, and graphics by Sean McClurg.
+Ports were developed for home computers by Storm Entertainment, a software development team for The Sales Curve (Silkworm, The Ninja Warriors), who were affiliated with Accolade.
+The conversion project was managed by Dan Marchant, with programming by Andrew Taylor, music by Tony Williams, and graphics by Sean McClure.
 Before working on the ZX Spectrum conversion, Taylor spent two weeks reading reviews of other scrolling games and studied videos of the arcade board gameplay.
-He noted several challenges: "There are some huge sprites in here, some half the size of the screen, which use up a vast amount of memory.
-The other thing is that in St Dragon each alien seems to make a much more complicated series of moves than in, say, R-Type, so we've got to try and reproduce them all, which is pretty complicated."
-He also wanted to achieve smooth scrolling, rather than the by-character-block movement in R-Type, without sacrificing speed.
+During development, Taylor wanted to achieve smooth scrolling, rather than the by-character-block movement in R-Type, without sacrificing speed.
 A method called "pre-shifts" was eventually used, in which several versions of a sprite are held in memory, each in a slightly different position, then cycled through to give the appearance of smooth movement.
 This used up more memory, so he restricted the game to the 128K models of Spectrum.
 The larger sprites, such as the leaping Puma, were handled by dividing them into strips of separate but co-ordinated entities.

 Reception

-In Japan, Game Machine listed Saint Dragon on their April 1, 1989 issue as being the sixth-most-successful table arcade unit at the time.
+In Japan, Game Machine listed Saint Dragon as the sixth most successful table arcade unit of March 1989.

 The ZX Spectrum conversion was well-received on its initial release.
 CRASH awarded it 92%, finding the dragon theme to be a refreshing change in the genre.
 The graphics were highlighted as well-animated, smooth and colourful.
 Your Sinclair awarded 80%, criticizing the uneven difficulty and low number of levels but praising it as "pretty, tough and a blast-a-minute".

 On its budget re-release in 1992, Your Sinclair adjusted their rating to just 29%, criticizing it as "hideously slow, graphically abysmal, impossibly tedious load of old junk".
 Stuart Campbell took issue with the cassette multi-load, the invisible border on the reduced playing area, and frame-rate drop when multiple sprites are on-screen.

+Legacy

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2020.